moccalotto/kaos/_rulebook/main.md

 #### Damage Rolls
-Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the dice applicable for your weapon and adding your Damage Bonys.
+Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the damage dice applicable for your weapon and adding your Damage Bonys.
 If you are making a melee attack, the Damage Bonus is STR÷10.
 If you are making a ranged attack, the Damage Bonus is PER÷10.
 Magical attacks do not have a Damage Bonus.

-The damage your attack causes depends on the weapon you used.

 {:.noprint}
-See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info on damage dice.
+See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }})
+to find out how much damage your weapon deals.

 #### Damage Reduction
 If you have Damage Reduction [X] against some type of damage, you reduce that by X points whenever you suffer such types of damage.
+Damage Reduction can never protected against strain damage, such as the HP drain you suffer when you cast spells or take surge actions.

 > If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage in a single attack,
 > you reduce that damage to 35-20=15 points.
 If you 15 points of damage or less, you do not suffer damage